JuanmaCopia/PySEAT/README.md

 ### Instrumentation example

-Let's an example of instrumentation of a DoublyLinkedList and its "insert_after" method that inserts a new node with a certain key after another certain key on the doubly linked list.
+Let's see an instrumentation example of a DoublyLinkedList and its "insert_after" method that inserts a new node with a certain key after another certain key on the doubly linked list.

 ```